Learning how to organize digital photos can be complicated.

 Consistency and routine will help you get in the habit of doing things right away and saving you a lot of time.

 Whatever way you decide to organize your photos, make sure to stick with it.
-Developing a system can take time, but if you keep to the same system, it makes a huge difference.
+Developing a system can take time, but if you keep to the same system, it will make a huge difference in the long run.

 Shoot as many pictures as possible, delete them regularly, and organize and edit them with the right tools.
 Do it as soon as you get home!